The St George River meanders its way through a broad, relatively flat bank of sand on its way out to the sea. On the outgoing tide,

 No camping, no fires, no smoking, no alcohol, no glass, dogs on leash at all times, no taking of shellfish.

 There is no camping at the estuary.
-If you want to stay overnight in the area, you can try
+If you want to stay overnight near this swim, you can try

 Great Ocean Road Coast Committee